sentientazure/superblogdocs/03_new_django_project/02_python_2_creating_a_django_project.md

 - `tests.py`: This file is for writing tests for this website.
 - `views.py`: This is where we'll write our views.
 You'll know what views are later on.

 First thing you must remember to do after creating a new Django app, is include it in the `INSTALLED_APPS` list in the `settings.py` file.
-Open the `settings.py` file and you'll see the following list:
+Open the `settings.py` file in your favorite text editor or IDE.
+I'll be using [VS Code](https://code.visualstudio.com/download).
+I recommend [Sublime Text](https://www.sublimetext.com/3) if you're not familiar with text editors and IDEs in general.
+You'll see the following list in your `settings.py`:
 ```python
 INSTALLED_APPS = [
     'django.contrib.admin',